 The snorkel mast lies on the seabed (Innes McCartney)

 See here from the other side.
 I conclude then, the the Corvette hit the U-boat from the foward starboard quarter, ripped off the top deck, the bows and then ran up over the conning tower, bending or snapping off the the snorkel and periscopes..
 The U-boat was finished in this collision and no escape was feasible (Innes McCartney).
-Equally interesting the the fact that the attack periscope has been bent right round so that the lens has pierced the seabed, nest to the snorkel mast (Innes McCartney).

 Dr. Innes McCartney – Nautical Archaeologist, Naval Historian and 26 years a Wreck Diver.